rupert648/pert.dev/blog/content/posts/aws-lambda-hashmap-bug.md

 ## Background

 Before I joined Cloudflare, I was working on a GraphQL service aggregating and untangling the spaghetti of data we received from the herd of microservices which kept NowTV (Sky's streaming service in the UK), Peacock (NBCUniversal's streaming platform), and SkyShowtime (a European streaming service) alive.
-At the time this was an entirely serverless service, built on AWS lambda serverless compute - a decision we would come to regret for a whole host of headaches and footguns, one of which I will try my best to detail in this post.
+At the time this was an entirely serverless service, built on [AWS lambda serverless](https://aws.amazon.com/lambda/) compute - a decision we would come to regret for a whole host of headaches and footguns, one of which I will try my best to detail in this post.
 Whilst I'd had some experience delivering some hobby projects onto various serverless compute platforms, this was my first time using them to deliver anything bigger than a university project.
 I and this team just so happened to be maintaining a not so insignificant service handling upwards of 3 million requests a day, across multiple regions, services and a disturbingly dynamic traffic pattern.

-One of the first things you will learn about AWS lambdas, is that most (most because not Cloudflare workers!) experience something called cold starts.
+One of the first things you will learn about serverless platforms, is that most (most because [not Cloudflare workers!](https://blog.cloudflare.com/eliminating-cold-starts-with-cloudflare-workers/)) experience something called cold starts.
 Cold starts occur when a new instance of your Lambda function needs to be initialized from scratch.
 This happens in a few key scenarios; The most obvious case is when your function hasn't been invoked for a while (and by "a while" I mean as little as 15 minutes in some cases), AWS helpfully decides to tear down your execution environment.
 The next request that comes in has to wait for the entire container to spin up, your code to be loaded, and any initialization code to run.

 But here's where it gets interesting, especially in the JavaScript world - subsequent invocations are lightning fast because the V8 engine keeps your code warm and ready.
 This is what AWS calls a "warm start", and it's your best friend when dealing with high-traffic services.
 The execution environment stays alive, your database connections remain established, and any expensive initialization code only needs to run once.